asiadmitchell/MachineLearning/README.md

 ## 2. [Linear Discriminant Analysis for Renal Tumor Grade Classifer](https://github.com/asiadmitchell/MachineLearning/blob/master/LDA_KIRCmutations.ipynb)
 ###### Asia Mitchell - June 2016
 ##### There is very limited information regarding the clinical and molecular features of high and low Fuhrman grade ccRCCs.
-Using clinical and mutation data along, I built a linear classifier for Fuhrman grade in ccRCCs.
+Using clinical and DNA mutation data, I built a linear classifier for Fuhrman grade in ccRCCs.
 I used leave-one-out cross-validation to determine how well the LDA model generalizes.